groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/stamp/xlsx.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "Explore Our Core Features"
+    title: "Explore our core features"
     exclude: "stamp"
     description: "Utilize a wide range of options for adding, managing, and deleting signatures."
     items: